 Learning a language opens doors to new ways of listening, experiencing and thinking about your global neighborhood.
 It’s good preparation for teaching, employment in another country, or a career as a translator or interpreter.
 In fact, being bilingual boosts your job prospects in almost any field.
 In addition to a Spanish major, Northwestern is the only Christian college or university in the U.S. to offer a Spanish-English translation and interpretation major.
 This degree enables students who are fully bilingual to work in this growing and well-paying profession, providing translation and interpretation services in government and diplomatic offices, courts, hospitals and elsewhere.

 Whether you're studying Spanish or another language or are a bilingual student interested in our Spanish-English translation and interpretation major, your language study at Northwestern will include cross-cultural opportunities around the world and outside your door.
 In addition to spending a semester abroad, you might accompany professors as they translate in the courtroom or hospital.
+You can also participate in Spanish Chapel, volunteer among our area's Hispanic community, and attend Amistad Cristiana, a local Spanish-speaking congregation.
 Explore programs

 Northwestern’s full-time language professors have all spent significant time living in Spanish-speaking countries.
 In addition to teaching at Northwestern, they also are part of Sioux County’s Hispanic community.
 One, Professor Piet Koene, was the first Northwestern teacher to be named Iowa’s Professor of the Year.
 Explore faculty

 As a language learner, you’ll have plenty of opportunities to explore other countries and cultures close-up through semester and summer study abroad programs in Costa Rica, Ecuador, Mexico, Spain and elsewhere.
+You can also travel on short-term mission trips to Spanish-speaking countries like Nicaragua.
 Explore opportunities